codebar/manual/_posts/2015-05-05-brandbook.md

 weight: 20
 ---

 Welcome!
 This one page document is a short introduction to the codebar brand.
-It is very much work in progress and is meant to give you a high level overview about the Dos and Donts of the codebar brand.
+It is very much a work in progress and is meant to give you a high level overview about the Dos and Donts of the codebar brand.

 ## Assets